College Advancement 101

 - Ask other faculty to share the event info with their contacts and networks

-- For other print and web design solutions, see the next section: "I want to promote something remarkable about my department"
+- For other print and web design solutions, see the next section: "I want to promote my department in print and on the web".

 The most effective and affordable way to promote your department is through the web and print media services offered at UofL.
 Information Technology and the Office of Communications and Marketing provide a content management system called Plone that will allow you to create and update your own website. iTEch Xpress is an affordable way to have print collateral fulfilled here at the University.

-Although these services allow you to be fully self-sufficient in your marketing and promotions, the ASadvance Team is available to provide guidance during your design process.
+Although these services allow you to be fully self-sufficient in your marketing and promotions, the A&S Communication Team is available to provide guidance during your design process.

 PRINT and GRAPHIC DESIGN SERVICES